 Decision letters are typically mailed from the College within 21 days after your application deadline.
-If you are accepted, you are expected to confirm your place in the incoming class by May 1.
+While we strongly encourage all admitted students to deposit within two weeks of acceptance, you are expected to confirm your place in the incoming class by May 1.